phyall/phyall.github.io/_pages/physics-minor.md

 The Minor in Physics Basket
 ------

-The Minor in Physics was approved in the 35th meeting of the Senate.
+The Minor in Physics was approved in the 35th meeting of the Senate with the following basket of courses.

 {% include btech-minor-course-table.html %}